-- A. Residence Districts.
+A. Residence Districts.
 The Residence Districts (R-75, R-100, and R-Rural) are established to provide for the health, safety, and general welfare of the residents of the Town and to promote primarily residential uses by allowing for a wide range of types of residential units and other limited uses that are consistent with residential neighborhoods.
-Some non-residential uses that are compatible with residential uses are permitted in the residence districts, including but not limited to churches, schools, childcare facilities, and home occupations.
-More specifically, the purposes of each residence district are to: - R-75: Allow for a variety of residential styles including single, two-family, and multi-family at the highest density allowed in Waterford (11,250 square feet minimum lot size for single-family dwelling and 10,000 square feet for two-family and multi-family plus additional space per unit). - R-100: Allow for primarily residential uses at a moderately high density (15,000 square feet for single-family dwellings with 10,000 square feet for two-family and multi-family dwellings plus additional space per unit). - R-Rural: Allow for primarily residential uses at a lower density (2 acres for a one-family dwelling) with farming and larger lots in a more rural atmosphere. - B. Commercial Districts.
+Some nonresidential uses that are compatible with residential uses are permitted in the residence districts, including but not limited to churches, schools, childcare facilities, and home occupations.
+More specifically, the purposes of each residence district are to:

+R-75: ATo allow for a variety of residential styles including single, two-familytwo-family, and multi-family at the highest density allowed in Waterford (11,250 square feet minimum lot size for single familysingle-family dwelling and 10,000 square feet for two-family and multi-family plus additional space per unit).

+R-100: Aallow for primarily residential uses at a moderately high density (15,000 square feet for single family single-family dwellings with 10,000 square feet for two-family and multi-family dwellings plus additional space per unit).

+R-Rural: Aallow for primarily residential uses at a lower density (2 acres for a one-family one-family dwelling) with farming and larger lots in a more rural atmosphere.

+B. Commercial Districts.
 The Commercial Districts (C-1, C-2, C-3) are established primarily to promote retail, service, office, and other commercial uses.
-Although residential uses are

-- allowed as per Table 1 in these districts, these are districts designed to promote a variety of commercial uses.
-More specifically, the purposes of each commercial district are to: - C-1: Allow for and encourage primarily commercial uses including office, restaurant, and retail along with a variety of residential uses. - C-2: Allow for and encourage a mixture of commercial uses and a variety of residential uses, but not intense retail commercial uses. - C-3: Allow for and encourage low intensity development of commercial enterprises which would be compatible with existing residential uses in these areas. - C. Manufacturing Districts M1 and M2.
-The Manufacturing Districts (M-1 and M-2) are established to promote larger scale commercial and manufacturing uses that require larger footprints and involve greater employees and/or higher levels of traffic or intensity of use.
+Although residential uses are allowed as per Table 1 in these districts, these are districts designed to promote a variety of commercial uses.
+More specifically, the purposes of each commercial district are to:

+C-1: Ato allow for and encourage primarily commercial uses including office, restaurant, and retail along with a variety of residential uses.

+C-2: ATo allow for and encourage a mixture of commercial uses and a variety of residential uses, but not intense retail commercial uses.

+C-3: Allow for and encourage The C-3 District is intended to permit thelow intensity development of commercial enterprises which would be compatible with existing residential uses in these areas.

+- C. Manufacturing Districts M1 and M2.
+The Manufacturing Districts (M-1 and M-2) are established to promote larger scale commercial and manufacturing uses that require larger footprints, andfootprints and involve greater employees and/or higher levels of traffic or intensity of use.
 Manufacturing Districts are established in locations traditionally used for manufacturing in Waterford.
 The goal of the Town is to continue similar land uses in these areas.
 M1 and M2 districts differ on in permitted uses. - D. Land Conservation District (L-C) is established to protect environmentally sensitive locations, waterfront, and shoreline areas, and to minimize damage to structures or loss of life in areas subject to steep topography, wetness, flooding or other natural conditions.
 The L-C district is further established to protect lands that are non-urban in their development, such as cemeteries and lands in the Barge Canal System. - E. Waterfront Overlay District (WO) is established to protect the waterfront and shoreline corridors along the Erie and Champlain Canal Systems and Hudson and Mohawk Rivers, in accordance with the adopted Town and Village of Waterford Local Waterfront Revitalization Program (LWRP), the Town of Waterford Comprehensive Plan as well as regional and state canal and river plans and goals.
 The purpose of the district is to maintain the undeveloped areas of the waterfronts and to provide a consistent level of protection of the visual, environmental and historic resources in these locations.

-\S 161-12 Table 1: Use Table by District
+§ 161-12 Table 1: Use Table by District